Y0309/PowerBI-Sales-Analysis/README.md

 ## Recommendations
 - Focus marketing on high-profit regions such as Asia Pacific and Europe.
 - Review return processes in Asia Pacific to reduce losses.
 - Recognize top-performing sales representatives.
-- Expand Technology category promotions to sustain profit growth.
+- Promote Technology products more to maintain profit growth.

 ---

 ## Tools and Skills
 - Power Query for data cleaning and transformations
 - DAX for calculated measures
 - Data modeling and relationship building
 - Dashboard design and visualization
+- Business interpretation of analytical results

 Example of a simple DAX formula used: